 A key player in the GB line-up, Alan was part of the successful GB teams that won a hat-trick of gold medals at the European Championships in 2003, 2005 and 2007.

-Alan has competed at four Paralympic Games (Atlanta, Sydney, Athens and Beijing).
-He missed out on a slot in the London 2012 squad, but was soon back in the GB fold, competing in the European Championships in 2013 and the World Championships in 2014.
+Alan has competed at five Paralympic Games (Atlanta, Sydney, Athens, Beijing and Rio).
+He missed out on a slot in the London 2012 squad, but was soon back in the GB fold, competing in the European Championships in 2013 and the World Championships in 2014, before helping the GB team to European gold in 2015.

 Alan has had two spells as GB captain, first in the 2004/05 season, and more recently in 2013/14.